hassan-imran/Munshi/README.md

 ## Low Stock

 If the stock is lower than 10 then it appears in red indicating that  the stock is low and should be topped up again

+*****

+## Project is still developing

+We are still working on this projcet to make sub-inventories of each store that can be managed individually